mars-rift/wargame2/README.md

-# Hex Wargame - .NET Windows Forms Edition
+# Hex Wargame - .NET Game

 A turn-based tactical strategy game where two squads battle in a small town setting.
 Built with .NET 8 and Windows Forms using a hexagonal grid system for authentic tactical gameplay with a modern graphical interface.